 Bontebok can be hunted with the same rifle you use for other antelope, whether it’s a.270, 7mm, or one of the 30 calibres.
 When hunting plains game, or any African species for that matter, it’s important to use high-quality ammunition and keep in mind that shots may need to be taken from a great distance.

-The Bontebok Taxidermy process and method
+The Bontebok taxidermist’s process and method

 Taking care of your Bontebok trophy

-How much does a bontebok trophy cost?
+How much does a Bontebok trophy cost?

 The pricing of any trophy is subject to the costing stipulated per taxidermy order, quantity of trophies and preferred mounting options, along with additional requirements.
-Should you wish to receive a quotation prior to the hunt, the taxidermist can generate such for you.

-How long does a bontebok trophy take?
+How long does a Bontebok trophy take?

 The time it takes a taxidermist to mount an animal might range from days to weeks, and possibly several months, depending on the quantity of trophies per taxidermy order, the display preferences, and volumes of client trophies to be produced, simultaneously, per production schedule.

-The completion and packing timeframe combined, ranges from 10-12 months.
 This depends largely on the “what, how, when” factors.
 A taxidermy order also only becomes available for production scheduling upon receipt of the required deposit and trophy mounting instructions.

-More of our products
+More from our galleries

 Life-form Taxidermy